 Australian Tourism Bodies

 THE BRIEF VERSION

-At the tender age of 23, Mark Jones had an epiphany, when filming with legendary Australian film maker, Malcolm Douglas.
-He realised that he loved the camera and the stories it could tell, and he fell in love with the Kimberley, its ruggedness, its people and its deep heritage.
+At the tender age of 23, Mark had an epiphany when filming with legendary Australian film maker, Malcolm Douglas.
+He realised that he had fallen in love with the camera and the stories it could tell... and he also fell in love with the Kimberley, its ruggedness, its people and its deep heritage.

-Mark went on to make 17 films with Malcolm in those formative years, and that experience led to a number of opportunities in the adventure, wildlife and ethnographic genres.
-It has allowed him to explore his 3 great passions, ‘Country’, its original people and the Cultural landscapes produced by the two.
+Mark went on to make 17 films with Malcolm in those formative years.
+That experience led to a number of opportunities in the adventure, wildlife and ethnographic genres.
+It has allowed him to explore his 3 great passions: ‘Country’, its original people and the Cultural landscapes produced by the two.